rebekaroth/off-ball-defending-tracking/data/README.md

 - Sample_Game_1_RawTrackingData_Away_Team.csv
 - Sample_Game_1_RawEventsData.csv

-Raw and processed CSV files are excluded from this repository due to file size.
+Processed CSV files are excluded from this repository due to file size.

-To reproduce the analysis, download Sample Game 1 from the Metrica Sports repository and place the files in:

-data/

 The notebooks should then be run sequentially from 01 to 04.